The Gospel According to Jesus Christ

 The Gospel According to Jesus Christ (original title: O Evangelho Segundo Jesus Cristo, 1991) is a novel by the Portuguese author José Saramago.
 It is a fictional re-telling of Jesus Christ's life, depicting him as a flawed, humanised character with passions and doubts.
-The novel proved controversial, especially among the Roman Catholic Church, with the Vatican newspaper L'Osservatore Romano accusing Saramago of having a "substantially anti-religious vision".
+The novel proved controversial, especially to representatives of the Roman Catholic Church, with the Vatican newspaper L'Osservatore Romano accusing Saramago of having a "substantially anti-religious vision".
 It was praised by other critics as a "deeply philosophical, provocative and compelling work".
+After the conservative Portuguese government blocked the book's nomination for the European Literary Prize, Saramago left his homeland (and lived out his days in Lanzarote, in the eastern Canary Islands).

 Plot introduction

 This book re-imagines the life of Jesus Christ, using the events depicted in the canonical gospels as a scaffold on which to construct its story.
 It does not follow the chronology of the life of Jesus Christ found in the New Testament.
 It places far greater emphasis on the earlier part of Jesus's life than the canonical gospels do.